neomatrix369/java-10-and-beyond/java10/README.md

 ___

-####   Please note you are in the `master` branch which contains exercises which need to be solved by looking at documentation or resources provided in this repo.
-Hints may be provided within the source or script files.
-If you hit a roadblock and really want to see a possible solution you can switch to the `exercise-solutions` branch for that.
+### Please note you are in the exercise-solutions branch which contains solved exercises and is mainly for beginners or if you have hit a roadblock while solving the exercises in the master branch.

-####   Looking at the solutions can take away the challenge behind solving the exercises.
-Stay on the `master` branch in case you would like to continue to have fun solving the exercises and working through the challenges.
+### Looking at the solutions can take away the fun and challenge behind solving the exercises.
+Switch to the master branch in case you would like to continue to have fun by solving the exercises and working through the challenges.
 ___

 ## Setup (all platforms)